splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 #.
 Add a name and the wait time in ms.
 #.
 When you finish instrumenting your test, save the workflow: :strong:`Return to test > Save`.

-The following image shows how to configure a test to go to a URL, wait for 10 seconds, then login.
+The following image shows how to configure a test to go to a URL, wait for 10 seconds, then log in.

 .. image:: /_images/synthetics/wait-times-example.png
-   :alt: This image shows a browser test with three steps: go to url, wait 20 seconds, then login.
+   :alt: This image shows a browser test with three steps: go to url, wait 20 seconds, then log in.

 .. _browser-wait-times: